Updated June 10, 2020

 First of all, you must know that our bodies need fat to survive.
 Our brains need fat to run properly.
 The consumption of good fats will even help our brains stay healthy and may even ward off some of those nasty brain diseases like Alzheimers.

-A diet (the lifestyle diet, not the short term change in eating habits diet) consisting of mainly fats (65-70%) with good quality proteins (10-15%) and carbohydrates (10-15%) thrown in to round it out, will be the best way to meet your weight loss goals and health goals.
+A Keto diet (the Keto lifestyle diet, not the short term change in eating habits diet) consisting of mainly fats (65-70%) with good quality proteins (10-15%) and carbohydrates (10-15%) thrown in to round it out, will be the best way to meet your weight loss goals and health goals.

 We also need to talk about exercise, but that’s a topic for another post.